breez/breez-lnurl/README.md

 This server application allows mobile apps that use the Breez SDK to register webhooks and exposes an LNURL pay endpoint for that app.
 It also acts as a bridge between the mobile app and payer.

 ## How it works?
-- **Webhook Registration**: A mobile app registers a webhook to be reached by the server.
-The webhook is registered under a specific key and node pubkey.
-The server stores the key hash and the webhook details in a database.
+- **lnurlpay Registration**: A mobile app registers a webhook to be reached by the server.
+The webhook is registered under a specific node pubkey.
+The server stores the pubkey and the webhook details in a database.
-- **LNURL Pay Endpoint**: The server exposes an LNURL pay endpoint for the mobile app (lnurlpay/pubkey/key_hash).
+- **LNURL Pay Endpoint**: The server exposes an LNURL pay endpoint for the mobile app (lnurlp/pubkey).
 - **Bridge**: When a payer starts the lnurl pay flow, the server receives the request and forwards it to the mobile app's webhook, providing a callback.
 The mobile app processes the request and responds via the callback.
 The server matches the response to the request and returns it to the payer.

 ## Getting Started